Chicago area landlord charged with hate crime in killing of 6-year-old Palestinian boy, stabbing of mom

 Goldenberg said the tragedy of the Plainfield boy puts a spotlight on the responsibility news outlets, social media companies and leaders have when using their platforms.

-"How people get information and who they get that information from is really important," Goldberg said.
+"How people get information and who they get that information from is really important," Goldenberg said.

 In a recent example, Florida Gov. Ron DeSantis, who is on the campaign trail this weekend, said if he became president he would not allow Palestinians from Gaza inside the country as refugees.